omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 ### Always use `oN.ftp` under the limited shell, not `oN` under bash

-BOA provisions two user accounts per Aegir instance: the main Unix user (`oN`) and the FTP user (`oN.ftp`). **Always use `oN.ftp` under the limited shell for drush operations.**
+BOA provisions two user accounts per Ægir instance: the main Unix user (`oN`) and the FTP user (`oN.ftp`). **Always use `oN.ftp` under the limited shell for drush operations.**

 Note that **PHP-CLI and PHP-FPM are two independent systems** in BOA.
 PHP-FPM version is